BA-Score-UP/scoreup_app/README.md

 ## Main libraries used

 1. http - A set of high-level functions and classes that make it easy to consume HTTP resources.
+2. flutter dotenv - A library for loading environment variables from a .env file into the OS environment variables.

 ## Folder structure